🎵Bob Kuban -- Birthdate Conflict -- b.8/19/1940 or 8/19/1942

 In 1989, “Two Wrongs” by David Peaston peaked at number 84 on the U.K. pop singles chart.

-In 2017, “Unforgettable” by French Montana Featuring Swae Lee peaked at number 2 on the U.K. pop singles chart.
+In 2017, “Unforgettable” by French Montana featuring Swae Lee peaked at number 2 on the U.K. pop singles chart.

-In 1967, “Up, Up And Away” by Johnny Mann Singers peaked at number 6 on the U.K. pop singles chart.
+In 1967, “Up, Up and Away” by Johnny Mann Singers peaked at number 6 on the U.K. pop singles chart.

 In 1972, “Walk With Me Talk With Me Darling” by The Four Tops peaked at number 32 on the U.K. pop singles chart.

-In 2006, “Wasted Little DJ's” by View peaked at number 15 on the U.K. pop singles chart.
+In 2006, “Wasted Little DJ's” by The View peaked at number 15 on the U.K. pop singles chart.

 In 1972, “Watch Me” by Labi Siffre peaked at number 29 on the U.K. pop singles chart.

-In 1995, “Watch What You Say” by Guru Featuring Chaka Khan peaked at number 28 on the U.K. pop singles chart.
+In 1995, “Watch What You Say” by Guru featuring Chaka Khan peaked at number 28 on the U.K. pop singles chart.

 In 1995, “Waterfalls” by TLC peaked at number 4 on the U.K. pop singles chart.